Dmitry-Borodkin/voidc/doc/tutorial.md

 in the syntax similiar to "C".

 Units are processed by the `voidc` compiler sequentially, one by one.
-For each unit, the following operations are performed:
+For each unit, the following operations are performed, in order:

   1. Source text is *parsed* down to the enclosing `}`, resulting in the AST.
   2. The AST is *compiled* to the object file (in memory) which contains the "unit action" function.
   3. This "unit action" is *executed* in compiler's environment by LLVM's JIT.

+I.e. *parsing* of the next unit will start right after the previous one has been *executed*...

 In the "Hello, world" example above the first unit calls the compiler's intrinsic function `v_import`.
 This function receives the name of the source file "printf.void" (from the Voidc's root directory)